-The word dressage sounds like massage—and comes from the French word dresser, to train.
-It’s an Olympic equestrian sport, yet a basic training discipline for any horse.
+The word dressage sounds like massage.
+It originates from the French word dresser which means to train.
+Dressage is an Olympic equestrian sport; but it is also a basic training tool for any discipline.

 Dressage principles are a logical, step-by-step progression from simple to increasingly complex movements.
 More and more is asked of the horse as it becomes mentally and physically ready to respond to these demands.